Lobbying Affiliate: MML&K Government Solutions

 McBrayer Blogs

-Showing 30 posts in Department of Labor ("DOL").
+Showing 31 posts in Department of Labor ("DOL").

-Here We Go Again: DOL Release Final Independent Contractor Rule
+Here We Go Again: New DOL Independent Contractor Rule In Effect

 Posted In Department of Labor ("DOL"), Employment Law, Independent Contractors

-In the continuing tug of war that has taken place with recent successive presidential administrations, the Department of Labor (“DOL”) on Tuesday published a new final rule to once again define “independent contractor” for purposes of the Fair Labor Standards Act (“FLSA”).
+In the continuing tug of war that has taken place with recent successive presidential administrations, the Department of Labor (“DOL”) on January 10th, 2024, published a new final rule to once again define “independent contractor” for purposes of the Fair Labor Standards Act (“FLSA”).
 The new rule adopts a six-factor test to determine the “economic reality” of the relationship between the worker and the potential employer.
+It went into effect on March 11th.
 More >

 DOL Moves to Raise Salary Floor in Proposed Overtime Rule

-Posted In Department of Labor ("DOL"), Fair Labor Standards Act (FLSA), overtime rule
+Posted In Department of Labor ("DOL"), Fair Labor Standards Act (FLSA), Overtime Rule

 The U.S. Department of Labor has proposed to raise the salary threshold—a long-anticipated yet dreaded move that will affect how many employers pay their workers.
 More >